-- Preview Email Newsletter

 *

-Scientists have developed a new material that converts motion into electricity (piezoelectricity) with greater efficiency and without using toxic lead - paving the way for a new more PR
+Scientists have developed a new material that converts motion into electricity (piezoelectricity) with greater efficiency and without using toxic lead - paving the way for a new generation of devices that we use in everyday life more PR

 University of Bristol Launches 12 Social Venture Spinouts Delivering Real-world Impact (10)